-Past due (demand for payment) notices for past due payments are being sent beginning on September, 5, 2023.
+Past due (demand for payment) notices for past due payments were sent in September 2023.

-These notices are for the first installment (due July 1, 2023).
-Demand for payment notices are being sent for real estate, sewer use, and business personal property taxes; notices for motor vehicles will be sent at a later date.
+These notices were for the first installment (due July 1, 2023).
+Demand for payment notices were sent for real estate, sewer use, and business personal property taxes.
+In March 2024, notices will be sent for real estate, sewer use, business personal property, and motor vehicle taxes.

-Remember, the fiscal year begins on July 1; the first installment is due July 1, 2023 and is normally payable by August 1, 2023.
-The second installment will be due January 1, 2024, and will be payable by February 1, 2024.
+The fiscal year begins on July 1.
+The first installment was due July 1, 2023.
+The second installment was due January 1, 2024, payable by February 1, 2024.

 Paying Past Due Taxes

-The tax collector's office makes every effort to show past due accounts, if any, on your billing statement.
+The tax collector's office makes every effort to show past due accounts, if any, on your bill.
 Past due taxes must be paid in full before payment on current bills can be accepted.
 Any payment you remit will be applied to past due taxes and interest charges first.

 Motor Vehicle Taxes